What is a no-fly zone, and how would it benefit Ukraine? - NewsBreak

 In his virtual address to Congress on Wednesday, Zelenskyy said Russia has “turned the Ukrainian sky into a source of death” for thousands.

 “Is this a lot to ask for?
 To create a no-fly zone over Ukraine to save people?
 Is this too much to ask?” he asked in his address.
-“A humanitarian no-fly zone, something that Russia would not be able to terrorize our free cities?”What is the ‘vacuum bomb’ that Russia is accused of using in Ukraine?
+“A humanitarian no-fly zone, something that Russia would not be able to terrorize our free cities?”Ex-Gov. Pataki talks humanitarian aid in Ukraine

 In recent weeks, however, NATO countries had decided against implementing a no-fly zone over Ukraine, warning that such a move would provoke a much larger war in Europe.
 Russian President Vladimir Putin has also said that countries who align with Ukraine in the implementation of a no-fly zone would be viewed as participants in the war.